Also known as: Solar keratosis, Sun-induced skin changes - keratosis or Keratosis - actinic (solar)

 - Skin burns faster at higher altitudes.

-Actinic keratosis is caused by sun exposure, but it takes many years or decades to develop.
+Actinic keratosis is caused by exposure to sunlight.

-Actinic keratosis is usually found on the face, scalp, back of the hands, chest, or other sun-exposed areas.
+Actinic keratosis is usually found on the face, scalp, back of the hands, chest, or places that are often in the sun.

 Growths may be removed by: